IIIF/api/source/search/2.0/index.md

   * The matching term is given as the value of the `match` property, and _MUST_ be present.
   * The link to the search to perform is the value of the `url` property, and this _MUST_ be present.
   * The number of matches for the term is the integer value of the `count` property, and _SHOULD_ be present.
-  * A label to display instead of the match can be given as the value of the `label` property, and _MAY_ be present.
-There may be more than one label given, to allow for internationalization.
+  * A label to display instead of the match can be given as the value of the `label` property, and _MAY_ be present, following the pattern for language maps described in the [Presentation API][prezi30-languages]

 The terms _SHOULD_ be provided in ascending alphabetically sorted order, but other orders are allowed, such as by the term's count descending to put the most common matches first.